eclipse-cyclonedds/cyclonedds/src/docs/config.rst

 huge backlog of samples to be retransmitted.
 As a result, the ones near the end of the queue may be delayed by so much that the reader issues another retransmit request.

-Therefore, Cyclone DDS limits the number of samples queued for retransmission and ignores (those parts of) retransmission requests that would cause the retransmit queue to contain too many samples or take too much time to process.
+Therefore, Eclipse Cyclone DDS limits the number of samples queued for retransmission and ignores (those parts of) retransmission requests that would cause the retransmit queue to contain too many samples or take too much time to process.
 There are two settings governing the size of these queues, and the limits are applied per timed-event thread.